msaad-devsinc/docker-demo/README.md

-# Instruction to setup FreshShop ( Dockerized APP )
+# Instructions to setup FreshShop ( Dockerized APP )

  ## 1. Download/Install the Docker